HISPlayer/UnrealAndroid-SDK/README.md

 # UnrealAndroid-SDK

 HISPlayer is the most advanced Unreal Engine Media Player for Android VOD and live contents.
-It enables premium DRM protected DASH and HLS video streaming inside your Unreal Engine games and metaverses on Android.
+It enables premium DRM protected DASH and HLS video streaming inside your Unreal Engine games, metaverses, XR apps on Android.

 # [The full Documentation](https://hisplayer.github.io/UnrealAndroid-SDK/#/)